tarcinapp/entity-persistence-service/README.md

 ![Model Overview](./doc/img/model-overview.png?raw=true "Model Overview")

 **Generic Entity**
 The most common data model of the application.
 Simply represents an object.
 Object kinds can be differentiate with `kind` field.
-Such as `kind: book` or `kind: author`
+For example `kind: book` or `kind: author`
 **List**
 Represents list of a generic entity.
 A list can have a relationship to many entities.
 List kinds can be differentiate with `kind` field.
 For example, `kind: favorites`  or `kind:science_fiction`